 Sydney's Best Shaded Playgrounds For All Weather Fun

 Sydney has some of the best playgrounds in the country, but there's one thing that they get wrong time and time again - especially the new ones - the shade!
 Or should we say, the lack thereof.
-It can turn an awesome playground into something of a hazard and cuts playtime short, particularly in summer - but also in winter when all the fun stuff gets wet.
+No shade can turn an awesome playground into something of a hazard and cuts playtime short, particularly in summer but also in winter when all the fun stuff gets wet.
 Luckily there are some playgrounds that have been designed with sun safety in mind.
-These are our favourite Sydney playgrounds which provide us with shelter from the elements...

 A shaded playground to toot about!
 Kids love this playground for its train theme - it actually has its own musical train platform - and parents love it for all the shade it provides.
 Over on the north side, if it seems far away then drop in on your next north coast road trip.

-This one is brand new but unlike so many other new playgrounds, the shade is so generous!
-Kids will love the huge, twisting superslides and they can play for hours in the natural shade.
-At Strathfield Park there are a number of cloth shades across the play area which provide good shade but the park is also lined with trees which provide plenty of protection.
+At Strathfield Park, there are a number of cloth shades across the play area which provide good shade but the park is also lined with trees which provide plenty of protection.
 There are also park benches and plenty of shaded areas for you to place a picnic blanket and relax.

-This newly renovated playground in the St George area is the place that has it all.
-Carss Bush Park has a great playground, wide open spaces, awesome facilities, fish and chips and Kogarah Bay to paddle in.
-The surrounding bush land provides lots of natural shade and there are shade cloths over some of the play equiptment too.
+Carss Bush Park has a great playground, wide-open spaces, awesome facilities, fish and chips and Kogarah Bay to paddle in.
+The surrounding bushland provides lots of natural shade and there are shade cloths over some of the play equipment too.

 Voted best playground in NSW, Lizard Log Playground is the kind of park your kids won't want to leave - so thank goodness it's shaded!
 It was designed so as to blend comfortably with the natural environment and allow kids the opportunity to both play and explore its natural bush setting.
 So not only will they love exploring, parents can relax knowing the kids are protected.

-This new playground (opened last year) integrates water features into standard playground equipment with nearby BBQ and picnic shelters, meaning the whole family can spend whole days here getting relief from the summer sun.
+This fun playground integrates water features into standard playground equipment with nearby BBQ and picnic shelters, meaning the whole family can spend whole days here getting relief from the summer sun.
 At Philip Ruddock Water Playground your kids will love the fountains, tipping buckets, water jets and other interactive features.
-Currently it is under renovation but we are told it will be reopening next month.

-This is the park for all weathers!
-At Wiloughby Park on the north shore you are blessed with lots of gorgeous mature trees providing shade in the play areas plus free BBQs on site and there’s a covered gazebo so you can play in the great outdoors even if it’s raining.
+At Willoughby Park on the North Shore, you are blessed with lots of gorgeous mature trees providing shade in the play areas plus free BBQs on-site and there’s a covered gazebo so you can play in the great outdoors even if it’s raining.

-Have we missed one of your favourite shaded playgrounds?
+Is your favourite shaded playground not on our list?
 Let us know in the comments!